 Download ps2-dna.zip from the class website.
+The problem set FAQ section of the course web site contains additional hints for this problem.

-(a) (1 point)
+(a) (2 points)

-(b) (1 point)
+(b) (2 points)

 Alyssa P Hacker realized that by only comparing substrings of the same length, and by saving substrings in a hash table (in this case, a Python set), she could vastly speed up Ben's code.